 However, with a new sleek approach comes the need to institute a robust process flow that consists not only of optimized processes but also structures them in the most coherent and effective order.
 This is where value stream mapping comes in.

-What is a Software Value Stream
+What is a Software Value Stream?

 Why are Value Streams Important?

-By focusing on value streams, team leaders can gain a better understanding of every process and how it relates to others, the tools and people involved, etc. With value streams, you can easily visualize the way resources flow through different processes.
+By focusing on software value streams, team leaders can gain a better understanding of every process and how it relates to others, the tools and people involved, etc. With value streams, you can easily visualize the way resources flow through different processes.

 Managers can analyze every process and identify inefficiencies that slow the team down or lower the quality of output.
 Project heads can also discover procedures that have zero or negligible contribution to the desired outcome.

-Why Value Streams may Underperform
+Why Value Streams Can Fall Short

-It doesn’t make much sense to expedite tasks without properly establishing the necessary assistance required from other teammates to make those tasks run smoother.
+It doesn’t make much sense to expedite tasks without establishing the assistance required from other teammates to make those tasks run smoother.
 Without drawing a clear intersection of various members’ roles and creating mutual goals, silos will continue to exist and everyone will contribute in their own way irrespective of whether it’s the most effective way.

 Some team members also stick to old ways of doing things, failing to embrace newer tools that make work easier and subsequently slow down everyone who has to participate in a process.